30 Fun Things to Do in Costa Rica | 2023 (with Photos)

 When you visit Costa Rica, you can discover the natural world, learn about Costa Rican culture, take up a new skill, and explore all of the hidden gems between the Caribbean coast and the Pacific Coast.

-So, let’s jump into our list of the 30 best Costa Rica tourist attractions and sites of natural beauty.
+So, let's jump into our list of 30 fun things to do in Costa Rica, highlighting popular tourist attractions and sites of natural beauty.

 1. Visit San José